claymfischer/ontogeny/README.md

 If you want to contribute some bash functions, there's a library of functions available for handling argument validity (checking if integers, etc), checking for files existing and making suggestions, etc.

 The library functions begin with the prefix `lib_`.
+There are example bash functions as well, `allTheArguments` to show how handle multiple files and accept unlimited arguments (as well as color results randomly), and `functionFlags` to show how to use flags in a bash function.

 ---
 <a name="Specific"></a>